PERSONAL INJURIES PROPERTY

-Liability for injuries that occur on your or someone else’s property is a significant portion of our practice.
-We have represented tenants, landlords, owners, and visitors in lawsuits alleging personal injuries caused by dangerous or defective conditions in buildings or on land, actions seeking to abate nuisances that make people sick, cases involving assault and battery, “toxic torts” such as land contamination by oil leaks or chemical spills, and lawsuits seeking to hold the property owner liable for the condition of the property.
+Liability for injuries that occur on the landlord’s property is a significant portion of our practice.
+We represent tenants and renters in lawsuits alleging personal injuries caused by dangerous or defective conditions in buildings or on land, actions seeking to abate nuisances that make people sick, cases involving assault and battery, “toxic torts” such as land contamination by oil leaks, chemical spills, asbestos, or mold contamination in your housing or commercial rental, and lawsuits seeking to hold the property owner liable for the condition of the property.

 Thus, aside from negligence, it is possible to file a personal injury case if: